 The efficient chewing of food helps break down the vitamins, minerals, and proteins necessary for optimum nutrition.
 TMJ may also create sleeping difficulties due to the substantial amount of pain in the jaw.
 Symptoms seem to worsen at night due to the inability of the muscles and joints to relax.
 Misalignment of the jaw may also complicate other sleep issues, such as individuals suffering from sleep apnea.

 Treatment Options Through Orthodontics

 Once pain relief is achieved, orthodontic treatment can follow to help with long-term stability and function.
 Our Orthodontist Dr Belur focuses primarily on splint therapy initially as the preferred method of conservative treatment.
-That is, we can provide oral Aqualiser TMD splint, that unload the jaw joints thereby relieving the pain associated with overly compressed TM joints.
-We have found this treatment method to be very effective even in patients who have had TMJ splints made by other dentists without achieving relief.
-Once the pain relief is attained than orthodontic / multi disciplinary treatment plan could be undertaken to mimic the bite with a view to correcting the same, which may have contributed towards the TMJ symptoms.
+We can provide an Aqualiser TMD splint that unloads the jaw joints, thereby relieving the pain associated with overly tight TM joints.
+We have found this treatment method very effective even in patients who have had TMJ splints made by other dentists without achieving relief.
+Once the pain relief is stabilised, an orthodontic / multi-disciplinary treatment plan could be undertaken to mimic the bite to correct the same, which may have contributed to the TMJ symptoms.